 - Configuration files and data stores

-- Is there any sensitive data in configuration files?
+- Is there any sensitive data in configuration.

 - Who has access to configuration or data files?

-- Never return from the database more information than what is going to be displayed in a web page.
+Never return more information from the database than what is going to be displayed in a web page.
 If it’s only to compare data, then don’t return anything.
-There’s no need to return the credit card number or the password hash; in fact, any sensitive information must not be displayed in a web page so you must not return it from the database in the first place.
+There’s no need to return the credit card number or the password hash; in fact, any sensitive information must not be displayed in a web page so you must not return it from the database in the first place. - Zero trust

 - Never build SQL statements directly from user input.